The Long Winter Ride: How it has changed and what that means.

 December 09, 2025

-We would meet later in the morning, waiting for the sun to rise high enough to warm the air and burn the frost from the roads.
+We would meet later in the morning, waiting for the sun to rise high enough to warm the air and melt the frost from the roads.
 Without an agenda, there were no intervals to tap out, no training program to follow.
 We only knew we would be out until the sun was low in the sky and the kids were gathering outside of the schools waiting for their bus home.
 For the current professional, who lives under the watchful eye of his coach, these days are fewer as their rides are programmed, broken down into structured intervals, then logged and uploaded online for analysis.
 The unrelenting oversight erodes some of the freedom a ride gives.
-The digital tentacles ensure they are always on the clock.
+Digital reach ensures they are always on the clock.

 At the local cafe in the square the waiter knew us and our order.
 Our routine had become part of his.
 Sometimes, when it was wet, or the cold air was uninviting, we would linger longer, drinking another cup of coffee, or munching through another croissant.
 In the square, the Christmas market stands were opening for the day, selling trees, creches, knitted clothing, food, and Caga Tios.
 A stand roasting chestnuts, with its alluring aromas, would be open when we returned.

 We were the few cyclists in town, especially through the damp winter.
 The weather was rarely foul enough to keep us indoors.
-A riding companion or two gave us a little more courage to get out the door.
+And, if it was a riding companion or two gave a little more courage to get out the door.
 The bite of the cold, the dampness in our shoes, and the numbness in our fingertips somehow gave the ride more value.

-After deciding on a route, we left the cafe, dodging the cars whose drivers were perhaps late for work and the delivery vans being unloaded of cases of rattling glass bottles to be delivered to the bars.
+After deciding on a route, we left the cafe, dodging the cars whose drivers were perhaps late for work.
+On the narrow street, we squeezed past the delivery man unloading cases of rattling glass bottles from his truck to be dropped off at bars.
 We were all uniformed for our workday.
 But our day, even though it was part of the job of a pro cyclist, didn’t feel so.
 At the races we were competitors, fighting for every inch of tarmac, but through the winter we worked together.
+Our jersey colours had little meaning.

 These were the rides that would form the foundation of our coming racing season both physically and mentally.
 The final races of the last season were a fading memory and the coming season, and the training camps we would all soon attend, were not yet a consideration.
 A racer's mind is often planning ahead whether it’s the next kilometre, the next race or building future fitness.
 Yet, there was a small window, through the late autumn and early winter, when none of that seemed to matter and we could be present.

 Climbing through forest we could smell the fallen wet leaves.
 Alongside the fields the pungency of freshly tilled earth and manure overwhelmed every other odour.
-Through the small towns, the plumes of smoke from wood fireplaces were inviting from the cold.
+Through the small towns, the plumes of wood smoke from fireplaces were inviting from the cold.
 Further north the wind blowing off the snow capped Pyrenean peaks reddened our faces.
+Our chatter, our laughter, carried on.

-Now some of those riders are coaches of Nationals teams and pro teams.
+Now some of those riders are coaches of national teams and pro teams.
 The cycling world has evolved with the tools to analyze every aspect of the racer, resulting in record breaking speeds.
 But, focussed on the metrics, the freedom of youth is eroded, if not lost.
-Understanding that the monitoring tools are a parent’s eye looking over a teenage kid as they try to grow alone, an old friend who is now a National team coach, encourages his riders to disconnect everything once a week and spend the day riding.
-He recalls and recognizes the growth he experienced when we rode through the winter over a decade ago and the importance of it.
+Understanding that the monitoring tools are a parent’s eye looking over a teenage kid as they try to grow alone, an old friend who is now a National team coach, encourages his riders to disconnect their monitoring devices once a week and spend the day riding.
+He recalls and recognizes the growth he experienced when we rode through the winter over a decade ago and how those days out on the bike enriched us both physically and mentally.
 Human instinct is that too much oversight can drain energy whereas the freedom to be present fuels it.